cristech-ar/nasa-apod/README.md

 ## 🛠️ Features

-- 🌠 **Daily Astronomical Image**: Explore the universe with NASA's curated image of the day.
+- 🌠 **Daily Astronomical Image**: Explore the universe with NASA's curated image of the day, select the day on calendar.
 - 📜 **Image Descriptions**: Learn more about each day's picture with its detailed description.
 - ⚡ **Modern Development Stack**: Built with React, TypeScript, and Vite for blazing-fast performance.
 - 🐳 **Docker Support**: Ready for deployment with an included Dockerfile.